evildmp/Arkestra/docs/installation.rst

 Via PIP
 =======

-Most of these items are available via PIP:
+Most of these items are available via PIP.

+Until sekizai becomes Django 1.4-compatible, you'll need to stay with Django version 1.3:

+`pip install django==1.3.1`

+Also, make sure you have a compatible version of MPTT:

+`pip install django-mptt==0.5.1`

 `pip install django-cms django-polymorphic BeautifulSoup django-typogrify pyquery easy-thumbnails django-appmedia`